 Norway may not have been the most famous of battlefields in World War 2, so you'd forgive EA for suggesting it's unknown.
 Germany's African WWII campaign, on the other hand, is already stuff of legends and I fail to see how anyone would think this is a lesser known battle front.
 Erwin Rommel got his Desert Fox nickname there, so there's that.

-From what I've seen from EA and DICE so far, an actual well known WWI historical location would be the island of Amazons that defended everyone from peril.
+From from EA and DICE so far, an actual well known WWI historical location would be the island of Amazons that defended everyone from peril.
 Unfortunately, I think DC Comics already snapped that one up with Wonder Woman, which in my personal opinion sucks equally as much as Battlefield V's historical grounding.